Grzesik/PrismShell.Maui/README.md

    var param = new NavigationParameters();
    param.Add("ItemId", item.Id);

-   NavigationService.SetParameter(param);
+   navigationService.SetParameter(param);
    await Shell.Current.GoToAsync($"{nameof(ItemDetailPage)}");
 }
 ```

 The navigation in this case has the same behavior, like using the NavigationService.
-Using the NavigationService is a preferred way to navigate.
+Using the NavigationService is a preferred way to navigate with parameters.

 ### Page Dialog Service